chengzeyi/stable-fast/README.md

     config.enable_xformers = True
 except ImportError:
     print('xformers not installed, skip')
-# NOTE: On some recent GPUs (for example, RTX 4080), Triton might generate slow kernels.
+# NOTE:
+# When GPU VRAM is insufficient or the architecture is too old, Triton might be slow.
 # Disable Triton if you encounter this problem.
 try:
     import triton